Amitmath0987/counter/README.md

 # counter
- javascript counter by clicking the button.
+ counter the variable by clicking the button.